Before You Read

 Steven Pinker (Harvard cognitive scientist): “I immediately disliked Epstein and thought he was a dilettante and a smartass.”
 He was a “people collector” whose real talent was social networking, not intellect.
 (Scientific American)

-Eric Weinstein (mathematician): “He certainly was not a financier in any standard sense.
-That was a cover story.”
-When asked what Epstein actually was, Weinstein called him “a construct.”
+Eric Weinstein (mathematician): When asked what Epstein actually was, Weinstein called him “a construct.”
 (Newsweek)

 Stuart Pivar (friend for decades): Called Epstein “an intellectually lazy dilettante with a short attention span” who knew “nothing” about science.
 At dinners with Nobel laureates, Epstein would ask “What is gravity?”
 Then after two minutes, interrupt with: “What does that got to do with pussy?!”
 (Mother Jones via The Daily Beast)

-A prison psychiatric evaluation before his death confirmed it: Epstein’s identity was “based on his wealth, power, and association with other high-profile individuals.”
+A psychiatric evaluation conducted while Epstein was in federal custody reportedly described his identity as “based on his wealth, power, and association with other high-profile individuals.”
 Despite his enormous social network, he had “limited significant or deep interpersonal ties.”
 He was estranged from his only brother.
+(New York Times)

-This is the Dark Helper’s dead end.
 Someone who spent his life making others dependent on him had no one who genuinely cared about him.
-That wasn’t tragic—it was the natural result of treating every relationship as a transaction to exploit.
+That wasn’t tragic — it was the natural result of treating every relationship as a transaction to exploit.

 Why Some Fell and Others Didn’t

-So why did Wexner become completely dependent while scientists spotted the fraud immediately?
+So why did Wexner become enmeshed while scientists spotted the fraud immediately?
 The difference wasn’t intelligence.
 It was what they needed.

 Scientists met Epstein at dinner parties.
 He couldn’t fake expertise, so they left unimpressed.
 But they had no ongoing need he could fill.